ehsteve/roentgen/docs/guide/tour.rst

     roentgen.compounds

-For compounds all letters are lower case.
 Here is the mass attenuation coefficient for Silicon.

 .. plot::
     :include-source: